SET ROLE

 Description

-The SET ROLE statement enables a role, along with all of its associated permissions, for the current session.
-To unset a role, use NONE .
+The SET ROLE statement switches the active role for the current session, enabling its associated permissions.
+To unset a role, use NONE.

 If a role that doesn't exist, or to which the user has not been assigned, is specified, an ERROR 1959 (OP000): Invalid role specification error occurs.